Puppeteer technical reference

 Classic puppeteer ships a ~170 MB Chromium binary per platform and launches it as a child process for every script run.
 That binary drifts behind Chrome stable, your CI downloads it on every cold cache, and the --user-data-dir left behind needs cleanup.
 LumaBrowser’s CDP server runs inside the browser process itself — there is no binary to download, no launcher lifecycle, no temp profile to reap.

-And unlike attaching to a user’s regular Chrome (where your automation would fight for the same tabs the user is browsing in), LumaBrowser gives the CDP client dedicated automation tabs: only tabs created with kind: 'puppeteer' surface as CDP targets, rendered in the tab strip with a purple accent and a PUP badge so you can watch the session drive them live.
+And unlike attaching to a user’s regular Chrome (where your automation would fight for the same tabs the user is browsing in), LumaBrowser gives the CDP client dedicated automation tabs: only tabs created with kind: 'cdp' surface as CDP targets, rendered in the tab strip with a purple accent and a CDP badge so you can watch the session drive them live.

 Puppeteer (classic)